LoftusN13/ms3-pickyourpoison/README.md

 ### **Technologies**
 - [Adobe Fonts](https://fonts.adobe.com/fonts/al-fresco) - used Al Fresco font for site logo and for image on *Recipes* page.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/illustrator.html) - used to create the site logo and to edit images on the site.
-- [Am I Responsive?](http://ami.responsivedesign.is/) - used to create the multi-device image found at the top of this file.
 - [Balsamiq](https://balsamiq.com/) - used to create wireframes.
 - [Bootstrap](https://getbootstrap.com/) - used throughout the site for responsive layouts and styling.
 - [Coolors](https://coolors.co/) - used for choosing colour scheme and for contrast-checking of chosen colours.